 Course Design Institute

-The Center for Creative Instruction invites faculty to apply to its Course Design Institute (CDI), an online experience intended to help prepare faculty to design high-quality distance education courses.
-The CDI will be offered during the Spring 2021 semester.
-We are planning to offer another CDI during the summer; stay tuned for more details!
+The Center for Creative Instruction & Technology invites faculty to apply to its Course Design Institute (CDI), an online experience intended to help prepare faculty to design high-quality distance education courses.
+The CDI will be offered during Summer 2021.

 Designing distance education courses requires intentional and informed planning.
 We are offering the CDI as a structured professional development opportunity for faculty to learn about effective practices in designing, developing, and delivering high-quality distance education and providing an opportunity to develop upcoming courses.